mjziebarth/REHEATFUNQ/README.md

   the analysis of a custom heat flow anomaly using the `AnomalyNearestNeighbor` class.
 - Add compile option to turn of machine-specific code and tuning.
+- Add `Docker-stable` image that builds all numerical code from scratch, hopefully yielding .

 #### Changed
 - Change default unit representation in `GammaConjugatePrior.visualize`.